omridavid777/Premier-League---Analysis/README.md

 ---

 **How to Use the Project**
-1. Download the dataset (if included).
+1. Download the dataset .
 2. Review the SQL scripts for data analysis.
 3. Use the Excel file to explore visualizations.
 4. Build upon the insights for further analysis or predictions.